biogeochem/buffalopound_interannual/code/code.md

 # Code

-Scripts for processing raw data into cleaned data, outside derived code, and user derived code.
+Scripts that include code used to process raw data into cleaned/processed data and figures, outside derived code, and user derived code.